 - Preheat the oven to 400° F. Spray a mini cupcake tin liberally with nonstick cooking spray.
 Roll out the dough onto a heavily floured flat surface (I used 3/4 cup) to about 1/16 inch thick or the height of a thin cookie (see picture below).
 Cut the dough into small circles just slightly larger than the holes of the tin, using a small cup.
 Then place each round in each hole of the tin and press down gently, floured side down.

 - Repeat the rolling and cutting out process until the dough is all used up.
 Fill each pressed dough round with about a teaspoon of raspberry filling.
 Don’t fill them above the line of the tin or they will boil over.
-Bake for 20 minutes, then allow to cool 5-10 minutes before devouring.
+Bake for 15-20 minutes, until edges of pie crust begin to brown, then allow to cool 10 minutes before devouring.
 Top with a little whipped cream if you’d like.
 Makes 14 pie bites.

 Rate the Recipe